 CCO certification is valid for five years.
-Candidates must complete all of their recertification requirements during the 12 months prior to their certification’s expiration date.
+Recertification candidates must complete all recertification requirements during the 12 months prior to their certification’s expiration date.

 The Overhead Crane Operator Recertification Examination consists of 30 multiple-choice questions with a time limit of 45 minutes.

 Recertification candidates are allowed two attempts to pass the Written Recertification examination prior to their certification's date of expiration.
 Candidates who are unsuccessful after two attempts must take and pass the regular Overhead Crane Written examination.